jakka351/SecurityAccess0x27/README.md

-# VBFlasher
+# 0x27 requestSecurityAcesss
-A set of tools to edit and flash both factory and custom made VBF files using a SocketCAN compatible interface.
+A tool forked from daftracing/vbflasher to unlock ecu's using a SocketCAN compatible interface.

-Developed as a part of an Open Source Focus RS tuning stack but should be useful with many other models as well.

 ## Install
 ```